DUNELAND SCHOOL CORPORATION

 Title I School Designation

 Title I schools are identified through a state formula each year based on the number of free and reduced lunch recipients.
-The following elementary schools are identified as Title I schools for 2019 - 2020: Bailly Elementary, Brummitt Elementary, Liberty Elementary, and Yost Elementary.
+The following elementary schools are identified as Title I schools for 2020-2021: Bailly Elementary, Liberty Elementary, Yost Elementary and Westchester Intermediate.

 Use of Funds